dvontrec/JS-Algorithms/heaps/README.md

   - the child index is swapped to now be the parent index
   - keep looping and swapping until neither child is larger than the element
 - Return the old root

+# PriorityQueue

+# Min Binary Heap

+- Binary heap where parent nodes are smaller than the children

+##Enqueue

+- Accepts a value and a priority
+- Creates a node with given value and priority
+- Places node in heap based on priority
+- Same as Insert

+## Dequeue

+- Removes root element and returns it
+- Rearranges heap based on priority
+- Same as Extract